 Wallpaper remover solution.

 There are different brands that make solutions that are supposed to break down the glue and make it easier to remove the paper from the wall.
 One I have used in the past is called Dif.
 I have always found this method to be too tedious and not very effective.
 If you want to use something, I would suggest trying liquid fabric softener.
-I have heard this provides very similar results.
+I have heard that this provides very similar results.

 After the wallpaper is removed.